aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 ## Encoding Long Contexts in RAG

+Building a RAG system requires integrating internal knowledge bases, which often involves encoding hundreds of pages of documents.
+Efficiently encoding these documents and facilitating retrieval and generation afterward remain core challenges.
+Here, I will explain two encoding techniques: naive chunking and late chunking.

-### Naive Chuncking
+### Naive chunking

 The naive encoding approach (illustrated on the left side of the image below) involves splitting the text beforehand and applying an embedding model to each chunk.
-A common method for generating a single embedding from all chunks is mean pooling on the token-level embeddings ((by averaging the embeddings of all the chunks)).
+A common method for generating a single embedding from all chunks is mean pooling on the token-level embeddings (by averaging the embeddings of all the chunks).
 You can find an example of this in the [OpenAI CookBook](https://cookbook.openai.com/examples/embedding_long_inputs).

 To split the text, we can use a fixed length, though in some cases, splitting at paragraph or sentence boundaries may better preserve the text's meaning.
 This approach has been implemented in Langchain via the function `RecursiveCharacterTextSplitter` (see this [blog](https://dev.to/eteimz/understanding-langchains-recursivecharactertextsplitter-2846) for more detailed explanations of this function.)